|

 6. Go to Kew Gardens

-Although Kew Gardens isn’t Richmond proper, it is super close and deserves a mention!
+Although Kew Gardens isn’t Richmond proper, it is super close, and well deserves a mention.

 Located on an UNESCO Heritage site, the wonder of these botanical gardens is incredible, with over 50,000 plants all cohabitating on the same property.